-Cologne is known for Carnival, Berlin has its Film Festival, and Munich — celebrating the 500th anniversary of Germany’s Beer Purity Law — may be the epicenter of Oktoberfest.
+Cologne is known for Carnival, Berlin has its Film Festival, and Munich — where they adopted the beer purity law in 1516 — may be the epicenter of Oktoberfest.
 Surely, though, those three cities aren’t the only worthy hosts of internationally celebrated events.
 Of all of Germany’s festivities, my particular interest is Oktoberfest and Nuremberg is a great place to celebrate it.

 Nuremberg is a mere hour north – by either train or car – of Munich, where the annual 16-day and world-famous party of beer and Gemütlichkeit (congeniality) is held.
 Running simultaneously and nearly for the same duration is Nuremberg’s Altstadtfest (old city festival), an Oktoberfest in its own right and the perfect alternative to the Munich scene.
-So, skip the brouhaha and opt for a more intimate and authentic experience of smaller crowds and fewer tourists at Nuremberg’s Altstadtfest.
+So, skip the brouhaha and opt for a more intimate and authentic experience of smaller crowds and fewer tourists at Nuremberg’s Altstadtfest Sept.
+11-23, 2019.

 Sit at a half-filled Biergartentisch, order a Maß (a liter) of Helles Bier (literally: bright beer, essentially: a lager), and soon enough you’ll be seated next to strangers, arm-in-arm, enthusiastically swaying along to traditional folk music.

 The Charm (and Beer) of Nuremberg